Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 `drivers/builtin/include/mbedtls/config_psa.h` which defines the Mbed TLS configuration options as implied by the set of enabled PSA configuration options.
 The goal is to eventually get rid of this.
-For PSA headers, it is just to use the configuration options of the PSA cryptography repository instead of their Mbed TLS equivalent.
+For PSA headers, it is just to use the configuration options of the PSA-Crypto repository instead of their Mbed TLS equivalent.
 For PSA core files, some code needs also to be restructured as the key derivation and key agreement code where support for driver is yet to be added.

 The build-time configuration information file for the builtin implementation is the Mbed TLS one: `include/mbedtls/build_info.h`.
 It is based on the